clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 is facing several problems:

-  * __Load Balancing__: if you have more than one node in the system, the load should be evenly distributed between the workers.
+  * __Load Balancing__: if you have more than one node in the system, the load should be evenly distributed between them.

-  * __Cluster Membership__ is solved by two parts: _Service Discovery_ and _Failure Detection_.
+  * __Cluster Membership__, which can be split into two parts: _Service Discovery_ and _Failure Detection_.
-    Service Discovery comes into play when you set up a fresh node, add it to the cluster.
-    Data gets replicated to that node and it starts receiving writes and serving reads.
+    Service discovery comes into play when you set up a fresh node, add it to the cluster. data gets replicated to that node and it starts receiving requests.
-    When the node has left the cluster, was taken down for maintenance, or shut down due to an error, and later recovered from the failure or was brought back after maintenance, it should join the cluster again automatically, otherwise maintenance overhead will be to large, and there will always be a rather large chunk of manual labour.
+    When the node is was taken down for maintenance, or fails due to an error, this should be detected as quickly as possible by other members of the cluster.

   * __Inter-node communication__: nodes should be able to communicate with each other, share internal information, distribute the data or inform about system changes.
 Nodes are able to retrieve missing information, schedule jobs accordingly, transfer state and hand off information stored while peer was unavailable.

 Many properties of the distributed systems require client to be smarter.
-Cassaforte uses [DataStax java-driver](github.com/datastax/java-driver) underneath, which allows you to connect to the cluster, discover nodes in the cluster, set up retry and load balancing policies, among other features.
+Cassaforte uses [DataStax Java driver](http://github.com/datastax/java-driver) underneath, which allows you to connect to the cluster, discover nodes in the cluster, set up retry and load balancing policies, among other features.

 ## Key Terms